Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-the-nlp-int-tap-interface-and-its-functionality.markdown

    3: 13:07:39.745673       10.1.100.10.62685 > 169.254.1.2.161:  udp 43
    4: 13:07:39.773839       169.254.1.2.161 > 10.1.100.10.62685:  udp 52
 ```
-Notice that as we're capturing on the nlp_int_tap interface the traffic is hitting the internal backplane 169.254.1.2 address.
+Notice that while capturing on the "nlp_int_tap" interface, the traffic is directed toward the internal backplane at the address 169.254.1.2

-If we look on the egress part (traffic has now been transmitted from nlp_int_tap backplane into the ASA / LINA-engine and vice versa)
+Now, let's examine the egress part where the traffic has been transmitted from the "nlp_int_tap" backplane into the ASA/LINA-engine and vice versa
 ```
 ViftrupLAB01# show capture nlp_cap_egress
    1: 13:07:39.651806       10.1.100.10.62685 > 10.1.0.1.161:  udp 40